 However, you cannot change the router configuration, view the configuration

-privileges of EXEC (user) mode plus commands that enable you to view
+the privileges of EXEC (user) mode plus commands that enable you to

-troubleshooting that could potentially disrupt traffic.
-The default prompt
+that could potentially disrupt traffic.
+The default prompt for this

 77. Routing protocols job is to maintain routing tables and route packets